-The Faculty of Theology is under the guidance of Dr Hennie Goede as Dean of the Faculty.
+The Faculty of Theology is under the guidance of Prof Risimati Hobyane as acting Dean of the Faculty.
 He welcomes you to our faculty in the message below.

 Dear students and site visitors